AnubhavUjjawal/chowhound/README.md

     - Can add new ingestor types.
     - Can create/update ingestion pipeline.
     - Can scale horizontally on multiple servers very easily.
-    - Multiple feedback sources of same source type for same tenant
+    - Multiple feedback sources of same source type for same tenant.
+    - Can enrich data ingested at any step of the pipeline.

 ## Introduction:
 This framework works on 2 interfaces: `IngestionWriter` and `Ingestor`.